-However, obtaining a degree in a more specific field will prepare professionals to function in more specified roles, such as recruiter, labor relations specialist, benefits generalist, and more.
+However, obtaining a degree in a more specific field will prepare professionals to function in more specialized roles, such as recruiter, labor relations specialist, benefits specialist, and more.

 All bachelor’s programs in human resources will include courses on the core human resource functions:

 - Employee law

 - Training and development

 Bachelor’s programs in business administration with a specialization in human resources will include additional business-centered coursework:

 - Statistical techniques

 - Human resource management in a market economy

 - Operations management